devops056/deveops_proj_3/README.md

 -Change the admin password then create below jobs

 #### Step - 4 - Job-1 -Pull the code from GitHub when developers pushed to Github using poll SCM, please find the below code, refer these snaps - (Github plugin installation, Job-1-snap-1, Job-1-snap-2).
--First of all, install GitHub plugin in jenkins from manage jenkins.
+-First of all, install GitHub and build pipeline plugins from manage jenkins.

 -pull the code from GitHub and run below command to copy those files from jenkins workspace to that folder
 ```